 1904

 The organic act which established the Civil Government in the Philippines in 1901 made provision for the establishment of the Philippine School of Commerce.
 In response to the demand for training personnel for the government service and to the felt need to provide skills essential for private business employment, the Manila Business School (MBS) was founded on October 1904 as part of a City School system under the superintendence of G. A. O'Reilly.
+It offered the prescribed intermediate curriculum and such vocational-technical courses as typing, bookkeeping, stenography, and telegraphy.

 1908